 The Energy (Northern Ireland) Order 2003 and the Water and Sewerage Service (Northern Ireland) Order 2006 requires the Utility Regulator to publish a Forward Work Programme (FWP) (or business plan) each year.
 The plan should 'contain a general description of the projects, other than those routine activities in the exercise of its functions, which it plans to undertake during the year'.

-This draft FWP lists the projects that we propose to do during 2020-2021 and is published for consultation.
-During the consultation, we would particularly welcome views on:
+This FWP lists the projects that we are planning to do during 2020/21.